Connecting Shakespearians and Shakespeare societies across the globe

 World Shakespeare Congress 2021: Singapore

-The World Shakespeare Congress in 2021 will be held in Singapore and the programme can be found at: http://wsc2021.org
+The last WSC was held in 2021 in Singapore and the programme can be found at http://wsc2021.org

 For more information about the ISA's activities and membership please contact us: